-Similar to the Graph's Scatter Chart, it is used to display a correlations between two sets of values.
-The main difference is that the first values set is defined using a geographical coordinates, which will position every data point onto the map.
-The second values set is used as a measure and displays a bubble with variable size depending on the measured value, i.e. the differences between the data points are based on the size of the point.
-The larger the point is, the larger is the difference between the two data points.
+Similar to the Scatter chart type of the Graph, the Point map type is used to display a correlations between two sets of values.
+The main difference is that the set of the first values is defined by geographical coordinates which will position every data point onto the Map.
+The set of he second values is used as a measure and displays a bubble of a variable size depending on the measured value, that is, the differences between the data points are based on the size of the point.
+The larger the point is, the greater the difference between the two data points becomes.

 ShapeMapSeries instance whose major distinction from the other Map series is that they define the source which will be used to provide the spatial data.
-This source can be either a string, formatted in compliance with the Well-known text/Well-known binary standards, or an ESRI Shapefile.
+This source can be either a string, formatted in compliance with the Well-known text or Well-known binary standards, or an ESRI Shapefile.

-To achieve better appearance, the Map item can define a Tile Provider which will draw an image of the requested map extent as a background layer onto the plot area.
+To achieve better appearance, the Map item can define a tile provider which will draw an image of the requested Map extent as a background layer onto the plot area.